 Businesses can't function without confidential information.

-The law of confidential information applies in industrial, commercial, government, and personal contexts, and:
+The law of confidential information applies in industrial, commercial, government, the workplace, employment and personal contexts, and:

-- before other forms of intellectual property come into existence, or never will
+- before other forms of intellectual property come into existence to protect it, or never will

 What is Confidential Information?

 The underlying basis of protection of confidential information is that receivers of confidential information will not be permitted to take unfair advantage of it.

 Confidential business information is information which:

 - is not in the public domain and common knowledge (which is the opposite of confidentiality)